Arnold Antonin: Prizes, Festivals and other achievements

-In 1980, his movie “Un Tonton Macoute peut-il être un poète?” was praised as poetic.
+In 1980, his movie "Un Tonton Macoute peut-il être un poète?" was praised as poetic.
 The movie got the prize for being the best short film in Caracas, Venezuela for that year.

-In 1982 Antonin received a special mention at the Merida Cine Festival for “Un Tonton Macoute peut-il être un poète?”.
+In 1982 Antonin received a special mention at the Mérida Cine Festival for "Un Tonton Macoute peut-il être un poète?".

 Also in 1982, Arnold wrote and published a book centered around the history of Haitian cinema.
 It is called Matériel pour une préhistoire du cinéma haïtien (Material for a prehistory of Haitian cinema).

-In 1983 he received a Master's degree in Economics and International Law from the Central University of Venezuela while also teaching there.
+In 1983 he received a master's degree in Economics and International Law from the Central University of Venezuela while also teaching there.

-In 1983 he received another special mention for his role as a jury at the International Festival of the New Latin American Cinema of Havana for “Haiti, the path of freedom.”
+In 1983 he received another special mention for his role as a jury at the International Festival of the New Latin American Cinema of Havana for "Haiti, the path of freedom."

-In 2001 after his film “Nayif Nan Peyi Kout Baton” obtained a special Jury prize at the Francophone Film Festival in 1976, he created his first documentary on Haitian artists with Tiga a famous Haitian painter.
+In 2001 after his film "Nayif Nan Peyi Kout Baton" obtained a special Jury prize at the Francophone Film Festival in 1976, he created his first documentary on Haitian artists with Tiga a famous Haitian painter.
 Mr. Antonin addressed the Haitian dream, creation and madness.
 The film turned out to be 52 minutes.
 It was broadcast by RFO and in the video section of the Caribbean Film Festival of Saint Barthélémy.

-In 2007, his documentary made the previous year called “Le president a-t-il le sida”, was selected for the Caribbean Films Itinerant Festival.
+In 2007, his documentary made the previous year called "Le president a-t-il le sida", was selected for the Caribbean Films Itinerant Festival.

-On January 20, 2011 UNESCO organized a round table in Paris to celebrate Haiti.
+On January 20, 2011, UNESCO organized a round table in Paris to celebrate Haiti.
 They then projected six of Arnold Antonin's films in the presence of the director.

 He has been a member of several international juries for films in Havana, Caribbean Images, Namur, Ouagadougou Fespaco, Oaxaca México, Bogota, Sugar (Bolivia).